Spontaneous superconducting diode effect in non-magnetic Nb/Ru/Sr$_2$RuO$_4$ topological junctions

 In Fig.~\ref{temp}a-c we have plotted the $T$-dependence of the critical current for both directions and their difference.
 Both $I_{c+}$ (black squares) and $|I_{\rm c-}|$ (red circles) decrease for increasing temperature and merge above 1.4~K (Fig.~\ref{temp}a).
 The SDE displayed in $\Delta I_{\rm c}$ grows continuously below 1.4~K and shows a maximum around 0.5~K (Fig.~\ref{temp}b).
 The $T$-dependence below $ T_{\rm c} $ follows $\Delta I_{\rm c} (T) \propto (T_{\rm c} - T )^2 $, similar to the theoretical expectations for non-centrosymmetric superconductors~\cite{Daido2022,He2022}.

 The efficiency of the diode effect can be scaled with the quality parameter $Q$, defined as $Q = \frac{I_{c+} - |I_{c-}|}{I_{c+} + |I_{c-}|}$.
 For our junctions, we find an increase in the $Q$ with decreasing temperature, following $\sqrt{T_{\rm c} - T}$ (Fig.~\ref{temp}c), which is an expected behavior~\cite{Daido2022,He2022}.
-The $Q$ reaches a maximum of 0.34 (34$\%$) at 0.5~K, which is the highest value achieved so far in a Josephson junction~\cite{Baumgartner2022,Wu2022,Pal2021,Scammell2022} but lower than the value observed in EuS/Nb/Pt~\cite{Hou2022} and NbSe$_2$~\cite{Bauriedl2022} .
+The $Q$ reaches a maximum of 0.34 (34$\%$) at 0.5~K.

 {\bf Effect of thermal cycle on non-reciprocity}